amireh/jsgrep/packages/jsgrok-ql/README.md

 ## HOW TO USE THIS GUIDE

-How to read the synopsis of functions in the following sections:

-- Placeholders for arguments that you should substitute are denoted by surrounding the placeholder with the `%` symbol.
-For example, the `%identifier%` argument for a function call expression should be substituted by the function name that is being searched for.
+- Placeholder tokens that should be substituted are denoted by surrounding the token with the `%` symbol.
+For example, the `%identifier%` token in a function call expression must be substituted by the function name that is being searched for.
 - Tokens inside brackets (`[]`) are optional.
 - Tokens inside nested brackets (`[X[,...X]]`) indicates the token may be repeated.

-Otherwise, all other characters must be regarded verbatim.
+- All other characters must be regarded verbatim.

-EXAMPLES

-    foo()
-    foo().then()

 ## EXPRESSIONS